 Your host David, previously a career meteorologist and software engineer with NOAA, enjoys enlightening conversations as much as he enjoys the great outdoors.
 David grew up on his family’s homestead ‘Fieldstone Farm’ in rural Pennsylvania, sharing a love of nature and the varied family pets including dogs, cats, and sheep.
 Both parents were professional commercial artists who encouraged their children to explore their world and all that it has to offer.
 David owes his interest in meteorology to a Christmas gift, receiving a weather station kit at the age of 10.
 David then went on to attend Penn State, earning a BS in meteorology, followed by an MS in meteorology from Wisconsin-Madison.
 Following graduation at Madison he returned to the east coast and served 30+ years at the National Centers for Environmental Prediction designing visualization software and leading other software engineers and meteorologists.

 David continues to embrace science, using his knowledge to develop the best baking recipes using the scientific method as the foundation.
-Today, instead of supporting our nation’s forecasters he now uses his talents to create the ultimate breakfast, including biscuits, scones, and other savory entrees.
+Today, instead of supporting our nation’s forecasters he now uses his talents to create the ultimate plant-based breakfasts.

 David can be found out and about maintaining the property, caring for the resident pets, and being involved in local activities.
 David also enjoys great conversations, great friends, great wine, and being part of a vibrant community.